-SINGAPORE, September 29, 2023 - U.S.-based Ascend Elements is partnering with South Korea-based SK ecoplant and its e-waste recycling subsidiary, TES, to build a $65 million lithium-ion battery recycling facility in Hopkinsville, Ky.
+SINGAPORE, September 29, 2023 – U.S.-based Ascend Elements is partnering with South Korea-based SK ecoplant and its e-waste recycling subsidiary, TES, to build a $65 million lithium-ion battery recycling facility in Hopkinsville, Kentucky.

-The 100,000-square-foot EV battery recycling facility will disassemble and shred approximately 24,000 metric tons of used EV batteries and gigafactory scrap per year – or approximately 56,000 EV batteries per year.
+The 100,000-square-foot EV battery recycling facility will disassemble and shred approximately 24,000 metric tons of used EV batteries and gigafactory scrap per year—around 56,000 EV batteries annually.
 Construction is scheduled to begin in November 2023, with completion in January 2025.

 Mike O'Kronley, CEO of Ascend Elements, said, “We are honored to deepen our relationship with SK ecoplant on this new, state-of-the-art EV battery recycling facility.”